kohry/opencv-filestorage-readxml-alternative/README.md

 # Simple Alertanative Code for OpenCV FileStorage.

 You are reading masteringOpenCV book, and frustrated with the fact that [OpenCV3 Android SDK] has no FileStorage class in it?

-This simple Kotlin code from [Android tutorial](https://developer.android.com/training/basics/network-ops/xml.html) can help you.
+This simple Kotlin code modified from [Android tutorial](https://developer.android.com/training/basics/network-ops/xml.html) can help you.

-call parse() method in this code, and you will get a nice decent Pair<Mat, Mat> object from it.
+Call parse() method in this code, and you will get a nice decent Pair<Mat, Mat> object from it.
 (Training Data Mat & Classes Mat).

-## example
+## Example
 GorakgarakXMLParser.parse(context.resources.openRawResource(R.raw.svm),"TrainingData")

-## otehrs..
+## Others..
 sample training data xml for Support Vector Machine is in the same directory.
 This is a sub-project for [Automated Number Plate Recognition](https://github.com/kohry/gorakgarakANPR) which is in progress.

-## version
+## Version
 - Kotlin 1.1.51
 - OpenCV 3